ApryseSDK/pdftron-flutter/doc/api/API.md

 ```

 #### saveDocument
-Saves the currently opened document in the viewer and get the absolute path to the document.
+Saves the currently opened document in the viewer and gets the absolute path to the document.
 Must only be called when the document is opened in the viewer.

 Returns a Future.